-This series is unique in its attempt to be a ‘true’ grand strategy WW2 game, as opposed to other wargames that operate at similar strategic scales but generally forgo the breadth of the entire war.
-Much like EUIV, here you can play as any nation on any continent during this era, with the politics serving as the backdrop to a WW2-like event.
-You must do your best to profit and survive, not necessarily in that order.
+This series is unique in its attempt to be a ‘true’ grand strategy WW2 game, as opposed to other war games that operate at similar strategic scales but generally forgo the breadth of the entire war.
+Much like EU4, here you can play as any nation on any continent during this era, with the politics serving as the backdrop to a WW2-like event.
+You must do your best to profit and survive, and not necessarily in that order.

 More like this: The best war games on PC

-Hearts of Iron 4 (along with all of the DLC) is available now from the Paradox store.
+Hearts of Iron 4 is available from the Paradox store.